karsumit94/andrewholsted.github.io/_posts/2013-06-08-Jack-of-all-trades.md

 But I'm not one of them.

-3 months ago I had never written anything in plain Javascript.
+Three months ago I had never written anything in plain Javascript.
 Hello [hotfix][1].
 At one point I was using WordPress to run this site.
 Hi [Quick-Preview][2].
 After a while, I moved on.
 Meet my new friends [Jekyll][3] and [GitHub Pages][4].

-I enoy trying new things.
+I enjoy trying new things.
 You have a new API out?
 Sure, I'll ping it.
 I haven't run my own server before, but we should all have a little sys admin in us, right?
 Front end to back end, I love it all.
 I like stepping outside my comfort zone.
 If we aren't constantly pushing ourselves to learn new things, then we are doing ourselves a huge disservice.
-Some people people will say I spread myself too thin.
+Some people will say I spread myself too thin.
 How can we become proficient at something if we are always trying new things?
 I don't know, but I'm doing it.
 I'm leaps and bounds ahead of where I was 6 months ago, and 6 months from now I'll know even more about things that I know nothing about today.

 The tools we use are always changing.
 We should change with them.